RubiksByPatterns/RubiksByPatterns.github.io/README.md

 # RubiksByPatterns.github.io

-Teaching how to solve the Rubik'c cube easily using a patterns method.
+Teaching how to solve the Rubik'c cube easily, no algorithms, using a 'patterns' method.